browolf/Teams/README.md

 In the case of a mega team containing multiple classes use the format #:10a\Gg1,10b\Gg1,10c\Gg1#

 the file listteams.ps1 can be used to list what teams have the codes.
+In the case you're waiting for a teacher to change their Team names.